snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 Your app can now be deployed using `shuttle deploy`.
 ### Resources
-Shuttle provisions resources through attribute macros; it's probably the least configuration to get started on this list.
+Shuttle provisions resources through attribute macros.
 #### Postgres
-The `#[shuttle_shared_db::Postgres]` attribute is used to add a postgres database to our app.
+The `#[shuttle_shared_db::Postgres]` attribute is used to add a postgres database to your app.

 ```rust
 use shuttle_runtime::SecretStore;